jfraboni/fantasy-football/README.md

-fantasy-football
+Fantasy Football
 ================

-A simple node app allowing users to select a star QB!
+A simple node app allowing users to select a star QB as the beginning of creating their own fantasy football team!